francescmarti00/dmu-multimedia/md/Passing-Variables-Webpages.md

 **Exercise 3 (Optional)**.
 Investigate how to add an 'Upload' button, so the user can upload his image using the form.

+**Exercise 4 (Optional.
+Try to solve it at the end of the lab!)**.
+Investigate how to check with a Javascript function if the submitted file is an image (PNG or JPG).

 # Passing variables from one webpage to another webpage and saving them in a PouchDB database

 As we have already seen, it is straightforward to save values of a form in a PouchDB database.
 For example, we can use a single webpage for the form, display a 'thanks' message and save the data into a database.